jdevey/Competitive-Coding-Samples/README.md

-These are just a few samples of my competitive coding!
-Sorry, it may be a little sloppy :o
+Samples from one of my favorite hobbies: competitive coding.

+Includes practices, competitions, finished code, and unfinished code.

 You can see my actual profiles below: